SECU members and NC GreenPower working to expand renewable energy for local schools

 Since launching the program in 2015, nine K-12 schools have successfully achieved their campaign goal of raising an initial $10,000 as part of NCGP’s program requirements.
 Four Solar School participants received matching grants from both NCGP and SECU Foundation in 2016 to complete their campus solar installation, with five schools to receive matching funds and system installation this year.

 “Since 2007, SECU Foundation has been an advocate and partner of NC GreenPower’s programs to raise awareness about renewable energy sources,” commented Jim Johnson, SECU Foundation Board Chair.
 “SECU members are proud to support the Solar Schools program, which is providing valuable educational benefits and making a powerful and positive difference in the consumption of traditional electricity for our schools and state.”

 Applications are currently being accepted for NCGP’s 2017 Solar Schools pilot – five additional schools will be selected to complete the initiative.
 The application deadline is February 24, 2017.
 For program information, visit NC GreenPower’s website, www.ncgreenpower.org/our-impact/#solar-schools.

-A not-for-profit financial cooperative owned by its members, SECU has been providing employees of the State of North Carolina and their families with consumer financial services for 81 years.
+A not-for-profit financial cooperative owned by its members, SECU has been providing employees of the state of North Carolina and their families with consumer financial services for nearly 82 years.
 The Credit Union also offers a diversified line of financial advisory services including retirement and education planning, tax preparation, insurance, trust and estate planning services, and investments through its partners and affiliated entities.
-SECU serves over 2.3 million members through 265 branch offices, nearly 1,100 ATMs, 24/7 Member Services via phone and a website, www.ncsecu.org.
+SECU serves over 2.4 million members through 266 branch offices, nearly 1,100 ATMs, 24/7 Member Services via phone and a website, www.ncsecu.org.